Do you know what meditating, navigating a maze, and boosting memory have in common?

 Table of Contents

 Theta rhythm is the frequency of your brainwaves firing 4 to 7 times per second.
 Compared with other brainwaves, theta is a rather slow frequency.
-The only waves slower than theta are delta, which occur when you sleep.
+The only waves slower than theta are delta, which occurs when you sleep.
 The speed of your brainwaves is to some degree related to the level of activity: not surprisingly, theta waves may often indicate deep relaxation.

 Theta rhythm is also the landmark of the meditative state.
-Although sudden bursts of fast gamma brainwaves sometimes also occur among the masters who had spent many hours of their lives on meditation, there are two main kinds of waves associated with meditation: alpha and theta.
+Although sudden bursts of fast gamma brainwaves sometimes also occur among masters who have spent many hours of their lives on meditation, there are two main kinds of waves associated with meditation: alpha and theta.
 When you begin your meditative practice, alpha waves are more pronounced, but the tendency changes towards theta as you progress in your practice.
 Higher levels of theta mark the growing proficiency in meditation.
 During practice, theta waves are generated by the frontal parts of the brain, associated with monitoring mental processes.
 Some researchers speculate that your frontal brain may be using this frequency to signal lower parts of the brain to induce physical relaxation.
 Indeed, theta waves are linked to lower anxiety and higher feelings of calmness and bliss.

 Memory waves